pskugit/organic-fractal-trees/README.md

 ![](/images/trees2.png?raw=true "Optional Title")

 Running either script, creates a unique image of a tree.
-The aim of this work was to make the tree appear as organic as possible whilst still retaining its origin as a fractal tree.
+The aim of this work was to make the tree appear as organic as possible whilst still retaining its origin as a fractal tree and using only a single color gradient.
 It was inspired by a Coding Challenge by Daniel Schiffman https://www.youtube.com/watch?v=0jjeOYMjmDU